 Most recently, this approach has been developed into SPACE2SHINE, an organisational initiative designed to improve workplace productivity.
 This offers an end-to-end intervention designed to transform businesses that are seeking to instil a healthy relationship with technology in employees throughout their organisation [E8].

 5. Sources to corroborate the impact (indicative maximum of 10 references)

-E1: Google Play.
-(2021).
-Play.google.com. [online] Available at: https://play.google.com/store/apps/ [Accessed 5 February 2021].
+E1: Play.google.com.
+(2021). [online] Available at: https://play.google.com/store/apps/ [Accessed 5 February 2021].

 E2: